google-site-verification=0uHVN5y70bc4BzMqukO0edle5UOOyJ8Z4WXIDdZQ53s

 Key active ingredients and what they do

-We choose ingredients for safety, teen compatibility, and evidence-based benefits.
+We choose ingredients for safety, teen compatibility and documented benefits.
 Here are some of the key actives found in our formulations.

-Niacinamide is a well-studied ingredient that helps support balanced oil levels, calm the look of redness, and strengthen the skin barrier.
-It is especially suitable for blemish-prone and uneven-looking teen skin.[1]
+Niacinamide is a well-studied ingredient that helps support balanced oil levels, calm the look of redness and strengthen the skin barrier.
+It is especially suitable for blemish-prone and uneven-looking teen skin (Marques et al., 2024).

-Lactic acid is a gentle exfoliant that helps remove dead skin build-up while supporting hydration and smoother-looking skin texture.
-It is generally well tolerated, even by sensitive skin types.[2][3]
+Lactic acid is a gentle exfoliant that helps remove dead-skin build-up while supporting hydration and smoother-looking skin texture.
+It is generally well tolerated, even by sensitive skin types (Karwal and Mukovozov, 2023; Feng et al., 2024).

-Salicylic acid works inside pores to help clear excess oil and congestion.
-It supports clearer-looking skin over time and is commonly used in routines for acne-prone teen skin.[4]
+Salicylic acid helps reduce the look of congestion and supports clearer-looking skin over time.
+It is commonly used in routines for acne-prone teen skin (Kim et al., 2024).

-Vitamin E is an antioxidant that helps protect the skin from environmental stress and supports moisture retention, an important part of barrier care.[5]
+Vitamin E is an antioxidant that helps protect the skin from environmental stress and supports moisture retention, an important part of barrier care (Keen and Hassan, 2016).

 Marula oil is naturally rich in oleic acid and antioxidants.
-It helps soften and nourish the skin without feeling heavy or clogging pores.[6]
+It helps soften and nourish the skin without feeling heavy or clogging pores (Komane et al., 2015).

-Jojoba esters help mimic the skin’s natural lipids and support moisture retention, leaving skin feeling smooth, comfortable, and hydrated.[7]
+Jojoba esters help mimic the skin’s natural lipids and support moisture retention, leaving skin feeling smooth, comfortable and hydrated (Meyer et al., 2008).

-Aloe ferox, native to Southern Africa, is valued for its soothing properties and skin-comfort benefits, ideal for sensitive or irritated skin.[8]
+Aloe ferox, native to Southern Africa, is valued for its soothing properties and skin-comfort benefits, ideal for sensitive or sensitised skin (Jia et al., 2008).

-Inulin is a prebiotic ingredient that helps support the skin’s beneficial bacteria, contributing to a balanced microbiome and stronger-feeling skin barrier.[9]
+Inulin is a prebiotic ingredient that helps support the skin’s beneficial bacteria, contributing to a balanced microbiome and stronger-feeling skin barrier (Halagali et al., 2025).

 Honeybush is a South African botanical rich in naturally occurring polyphenols and antioxidants.
-It is valued for its calming, skin-comfort properties and is often used in gentle skincare to help support stressed or sensitive-looking skin.
-[10]
+It is valued for its calming, skin-comfort properties and is often used in gentle skincare to help support stressed or sensitive-looking skin (Gerber, Gevers and Hamman, 2015).

 Why we choose these ingredients for acne-prone skin